top of page

 Oyster mushrooms are generally robust and can outcompete many common contaminants.

-• Learning Opportunity: The process of growing mushrooms is fascinating, offering a deeper understanding of fungi and their role in the ecosystem.
-It's a great educational activity for the whole family.
+• Learning Opportunity: Growing mushrooms is fascinating.
+It provides a deeper understanding of fungi and their role in the ecosystem.
+It is a great educational activity for the whole family.

 Premium, pre-packaged substrates ideal for cultivating oyster mushrooms, featuring expertly balanced ingredients like hardwood pellets and soybean hulls for optimal growth.